waku-org/pm/PROCESS.md

 Moreover:

 - A *set of FURPS* define the behaviour of a specific protocol implementation or feature.
-- Individual FURPS (e.g a specific `F`unctionality statement) should be owned by one and only one Waku subteam.
 - "a FURPS" refers to an individual FURPS statement (e.g. "S1. available in libwaku").
 - For every `P` (Performance) there must be a Grafana panel (pointed to fleet), and a **Vac-DST** simulation to *sign-off* the `P` (search for “**Vac-DST**”).
 - For every `R` (Reliability) there should be a test suite by Vac-QA that sign-off the `R` in unreliable network environment (search for “**Vac-QA**”);  and potentially a Grafana panel (pointed to fleet), and a Vac-DST simulation (if relevant).